GoldenStack/overscore/README.md

 Number literals can be formatted in hexadecimal, binary, or decimal.

 By default, they're parsed as hexadecimal.

+When the documentations refers to an address or a word, it's referring to a literal.

 ```
     set 0 AA        // Set address 0 to AA (hexadecimal)